ThoughtWorksInc/nemo/README.md

 1. Send an e-mail to techops-support@thoughtworks.com from your ThoughtWorks e-mail account, requesting your GitHub username be included in the [ThoughtWorksInc](https://github.com/ThoughtWorksInc) organization on GitHub (don't forget to let them know your username).
 This is a simple process and it should take no more than a day.
 2. As soon as you are a member of ThoughtWorksInc, then look for the [Nemo team](https://github.com/orgs/ThoughtWorksInc/teams/nemo) and ask any member from the list to include you in the team.
 All team members are administrators, so they can add anyone.

-Pleae make sure that you have been included as a member of the [ThoughtWorksInc](https://github.com/ThoughtWorksInc) organization and then as a member of the [Nemo team](https://github.com/orgs/ThoughtWorksInc/teams/nemo).
+**THIS IS IMPORTANT:** Please make sure that you have been added as a member of the ThoughtWorksInc organization and then as a member of the Nemo team.
 Once you have, then you will automatically have access to all existing repositories and new ones.
-If you are just manually added to specific repositories you are going to miss all the fun :D
+If you are just manually added to specific repositories life is going to be more difficult for you and you will spoil the fun :D

 ## Project onboarding

-Now that you are a member of the [Nemo team](https://github.com/orgs/ThoughtWorksInc/teams/nemo), go ahead and access the [nemo-onboarding](https://github.com/ThoughtWorksInc/nemo-onboarding) repository for:
+Now that you are a member of the Nemo team, go ahead and access the [nemo-onboarding](https://github.com/ThoughtWorksInc/nemo-onboarding) repository for:

 - Project overview
 - Architecture overview